spanners/dissertation/dissertation/sections/design.markdown

 arbitrary Elm code.
 The embedded code would itself need to be created, and hooked into a database back--end to perform the JSON click data storage functionality

-* For Stage 1., I determined that would probably need to send some extra information in the `POST` submission to `/compile`, perhaps using another parameter.
+* For Stage 1., I determined that I would probably need to send some extra information in the `POST` submission to `/compile`, perhaps using another parameter.

 * For Stage 2., the `getHtmlPage` function in `Generate.hs` was predicted to need heavy modification, due to the fact that this is where the IDE builds the HTML page